PulsarHRI/pulsarhri.github.io/README.md

 You can install the Python dependencies globally, but it is **highly recommended** to use a virtual environment to avoid polluting your system Python.

-If you choose to install globally:
+If you choose to install globally (NOT recommended):

 ```bash
 pip install -r requirements.txt